IgniteUI/help-topics/topics/02_Controls/igCombo/03_Binding/~igCombo_Binding_to_Data.md

 ### Introduction

-The topics in this group explain how to bind Ignite UI® combo control to data.
+The topics in this group explain how to bind %%ProductName%%® combo control to data.

 ### Topics

 -	[Binding igCombo to Data Overview](igCombo-Data-Binding.html): This topic discusses the different ways to data bind the `igCombo` control as well as other details related to data binding.

--	[Binding Cascading igCombo Controls to Data](igCombo-Cascading.html): The topics in this group explain how to bind cascading Ignite UI combo control to data.
+-	[Binding Cascading igCombo Controls to Data](igCombo-Cascading.html): The topics in this group explain how to bind cascading %%ProductName%% combo control to data.